dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/gpu-miner-faq.md

 **What happens if I start mining before my node is synced?**

 If you start mining before your node is synced, you will be mining a fork of the network.
-This will cause you to mine blocks that **all other nodes will reject, wasting hashrate**.
+This will cause you to mine blocks that **all other nodes will reject, wasting **.
 Additionally, if your node repeatedly propagates blocks that other nodes consider to be invalid, you run the risk of being dropped as a peer, which would cause your node to never sync to the network.

 :::danger
 **Do not mine to a node that is not already synced to the tip of the network.**